Photo: Hubertl / Wikimedia Commons

 Price: €300–3,000/night | Location: Philharmoniker Str.
 4, Vienna 1010

-Hotel Sacher Wien (1876 — the most famous hotel in Austria, the extraordinary position (the most prestigious hotel address in Vienna: the extraordinary Philharmoniker Strasse adjacent to the extraordinary Vienna State Opera — the 30 seconds from the most important opera house in the world to the most famous hotel in Austria), the extraordinary history (the extraordinary Eduard Sacher founding — the son of the inventor of the extraordinary Sachertorte (Franz Sacher, the Hotelierssohn who invented the extraordinary dark chocolate cake in 1832 as a 16-year-old apprentice for the extraordinary Prince Metternich — the most important cake in the history of dessert: the extraordinary 190-year trademark dispute between Hotel Sacher and Café Demel — the most extraordinary culinary legal dispute in history (the extraordinary “Genuine Original Sachertorte” (Hotel Sacher) vs the “Eduard Sachertorte” (Café Demel) — the most contested cake ownership in the world))), the extraordinary Sissi connection (the extraordinary Empress Elisabeth’s Vienna — the most celebrated royal figure in Austrian hotel history: the extraordinary imperial suite, the extraordinary Elisabeth patronage)) is the finest traditional hotel in Vienna:
+Hotel Sacher Wien (1876) is the most famous hotel in Austria and the finest traditional hotel in Vienna.
+The address alone — Philharmoniker Strasse, directly adjacent to the Vienna State Opera — puts you 30 seconds from the world’s greatest opera house.
+The history is just as rich: the hotel was founded by Eduard Sacher, son of Franz Sacher, the Hotelierssohn who invented the Sachertorte in 1832 as a 16-year-old apprentice for Prince Metternich.
+That dark chocolate cake became the most consequential dessert in confectionery history — and the subject of a 190-year trademark dispute between Hotel Sacher and Café Demel, the “Genuine Original Sachertorte” (Hotel Sacher) versus the “Eduard Sachertorte” (Café Demel), surely the most contested cake ownership in the world.
+The Sissi connection completes the legend: Empress Elisabeth, the most celebrated royal figure in Austrian hotel history, patronized the house, and the imperial suite carries her memory.

-The extraordinary Roten Bar (the most atmospheric hotel bar in Vienna — the extraordinary red velvet interior, the extraordinary fin-de-siècle decoration), the extraordinary Café Sacher (the finest hotel café in Europe — the extraordinary Sachertorte (the most important single pastry in the world: the extraordinary two layers of dark chocolate sponge, the extraordinary apricot jam, and the extraordinary dark chocolate glaze — the most copied recipe in confectionery history, the most debated “authentic” preparation, and the most requested hotel pastry by guests in Vienna)), and the extraordinary Anna Sacher suite collection.
+Inside: the Roten Bar (the most atmospheric hotel bar in Vienna — red velvet and fin-de-siècle decoration), Café Sacher (the most famous hotel café in Europe, serving the Sachertorte itself: two layers of dark chocolate sponge, apricot jam, and a dark chocolate glaze — the most copied recipe in confectionery history and the most debated “authentic” preparation), and the Anna Sacher suite collection.

 The Ritz-Carlton Vienna — Ringstrasse Palais